bardia-code/KarajGrub/README.md

 # KarajGrub
+A shitty grub theme trolling the Karaj city of Iran.
 ## How to install
 - clone the repository and copy it to the `/boot/grub/themes`
 - edit the `/etc/default/grub` and add this line: `GRUB_THEME=/boot/grub/themes/KarajGrub/theme.txt`